 After that we give you a specific working plan which evolves around your current situation.

-For example, when I started my Ecommerce link building campaign I first started building links to the homepage using my brand's name in the anchor text almost exclusively.
-I'd throw in occasional links with URL in the anchor text as well.
+For example, when I launched the campaign I first started building links to the homepage using my brand’s name in the anchor text almost exclusively.
+I’d throw in occasional links with URL in the anchor text as well.

 I also had created a lot of supporting content around the products that I want to sell and linked all those articles to the given products and the collections.
-Remember - interlinking is very important!
+Remember – interlinking, including those internal links is very important!

 After that, I start building links to that supporting content and let it spread the authority to my collections and product pages.